Center-for-Digital-Narrative/elmcip/README.md

 - [Contribute changes and improvements](doc/contrib.md)
 - [How to create a release](doc/create_release.md)
 - [How to deploy a release](doc/deploy.md)
-- NEED HERE: How to add / commit / deploy changes to a view -- need a better understanding of how features module handles views so that we can add and reconfigure views with less hassle.

 ## General usage
 ELMCIP Drupal configuration is controlled in multiple [Features](https://www.drupal.org/project/features) modules.
 Other changes, example housekeeping tasks are run in code by [hook_update_N()](https://api.drupal.org/api/drupal/modules!system!system.api.php/function/hook_update_N/7).
-Need to learn more about Features, have a look at the provided [Featuers documentation](https://www.drupal.org/node/580026).
+Need to learn more about Features, have a look at the provided [Features documentation](https://www.drupal.org/node/580026).

 ### Log in as user 1 (site admin) without password
     bin/site-drush uli